 PixelHealer is an entirely free application from Aurelitec that’s designed to fix pixel problems.
 It’s compatible with many versions of Windows, from Windows 10 back to Windows 7.

 Once downloaded, PixelHealer will present you with a colored box window and a settings menu.
 Either click and drag or use the position and size options to place the color box over the area of dead or stuck pixel(s).
 Taking care not to look directly at the box (especially if you’re sensitive to flashing images), click the “Start Flashing” button.

 The window will then start flashing multiple colors very quickly.
 Leave it on for 30 minutes and then check the pixel again.
 Try this a few times to see if it works.
 It’s more likely to work on a stuck pixel that shows signs of life than a dead pixel which may stay unresponsive, but there’s a chance it can fix both, so give this method a try regardless of how your wounded pixel is behaving.

 If you aren’t exactly sure where your pixel problem is, you can use the aptly-titled InjuredPixels application.
 The freemium pixel detector allows you to blank out your screen in multiple colors to test the display.
 The stuck or dead pixels will then show up against the color wall depending on the damage, which makes them easy to identify.

-With a straightforward name, Dead Pixel Detect And Fix (DPDF) is a straightforward method for locating and potentially repairing dead or stuck pixels.
-The free app is available for Android 2.3 and later, and features an interface that is both self-explanatory and easy to navigate.
-Like many apps and programs in our guide on how to fix a dead pixel, DPDF lets you cycle through various colors to locate and potentially fix a dead or stuck pixel using an extended series of six flashing screens.
+With a straightforward name, Dead Pixel Test and Fix (DPTF) is a quick and easy method for locating and potentially repairing dead or stuck pixels.
+It’s a free app and features an interface that is both self-explanatory and easy to navigate.
+Like many apps and programs in our guide on how to fix a dead pixel, DPTF lets you cycle through various colors to locate and potentially fix a dead or stuck pixel using an extended series of flashing screens.